MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/mgmt-desktopvirtualization-readme.md

 ---
 title:
 keywords: Azure, python, SDK, API, azure-mgmt-desktopvirtualization, desktopvirtualization
-author: maggiepint
+author: lmazuel
-ms.author: magpint
+ms.author: lmazuel
-ms.date: 11/11/2021
+ms.date: 11/11/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
 ms.service: desktopvirtualization
 ---
 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Desktopvirtualization Management Client Library.
+This is the Microsoft Azure Desktop Virtualization Management Client Library.
-This package has been tested with Python 2.7, 3.6+.
+This package has been tested with Python 3.7+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

+## _Disclaimer_

+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
+For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 # Usage

 To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)

-For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/) Code samples for this package can be found at [Desktopvirtualization Management](https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing&terms=Getting%20started%20-%20Managing) on docs.microsoft.com.
+For docs and references, see [Python SDK References](/python/api/overview/azure/) Code samples for this package can be found at [Desktop Virtualization Management](/samples/browse/?languages=python&term=Getting%20started%20-%20Managing&terms=Getting%20started%20-%20Managing) on docs.microsoft.com.
 Additional code samples for different Azure services are available at [Samples Repo](https://aka.ms/azsdk/python/mgmt/samples)